wintercms/docs/services-parser.md

 <a name="yaml-parser"></a>
 ## YAML configuration parser

 YAML ("YAML Ain't Markup Language") is a configuration format, similar to Markdown it was designed to be an easy-to-read and easy-to-write format that converts to a PHP array.
-It is used practically everywhere for the back-end development of Winter, such as [form field](../backend/forms#form-fields) and [list column](../backend/lists##list-columns) definitions.
+It is used practically everywhere for the backend development of Winter, such as [form field](../backend/forms#form-fields) and [list column](../backend/lists##list-columns) definitions.
 An example of some YAML:

     receipt:     Acme Purchase Invoice
     date:        2015-10-02